 - Once you land your first job, seek out a more experienced engineers and ask how they debug things.
 Sit with them, pair with them even, and learn their strategies for debugging.
 Getting past the tooling, learning how to switch tabs and work faster — these things can get in the way of your progress, so try to learn them early on!

 - Be comfortable with frustration.
-It’s not an easy job search, but you do have a powerful network of women in your program as well as in tech at large, so lean on each other for support throughout the job search and career growth journey.
+It’s not an easy job search, but you do have a powerful network in your program as well as in tech at large, so lean on each other for support throughout the job search and career growth journey.

 They also shared about their most and least favorite aspects of working at Slack: